openstack-infra/yaml2ical/README.rst

           irc:        openstack-meeting
           frequency:  biweekly-odd

 * The chair is just a one liner.
-The might be left empty if there is not a chair.

   ::